-2. EXISTING SYSTEM & COMMITTED RESOURCES
+1. EXISTING SYSTEM & COMMITTED RESOURCES

-2.1 Existing
+1.1 Existing

 NPPD uses a diverse mix of generation resources such as coal, nuclear, natural gas, hydro, wind and solar to meet the needs of its customers.
+Non-carbon resources generated energy equal to 62.9% of native load energy in 2021.
 Appendix B lists all of NPPD's existing generation resources, including in-state hydro purchases and capacity purchases.
-NPPD typically calculates the non-carbon portion of its resource portfolio as either a percent of native load energy, or as a percent of NPPD's share, defined as native load plus non-firm energy sales, for various purposes.
-Non-carbon resources generated energy equal to approximately 61% of native load energy, based on an average of 2021 and 2022.
-Exhibit 2.1-1 shows NPPD's share of Energy Resources in 2021-22, where Exhibit 2.1-2 presents the capacity breakdown.
-An average of 2021-22 was used to smooth out the annual variation in energy numbers associated with the biennial refueling outage of NPPD's nuclear facility, CNS.
+Exhibit 1.1-1 shows NPPD's share of Energy Resources in 2021, where Exhibit 1.1-2 presents the capacity breakdown.

-Exhibit 2.1-1 - NPPD's Share of 2021/22 Actual Energy Resources
+Exhibit 1.1-1 - NPPD's Share of 2021 Actual Energy Resources

-Exhibit 2.1-2 - NPPD's Share of 2021/22 Actual Capacity Resources
+Exhibit 1.1-2 - NPPD's Share of 2021 Actual Capacity Resources

-In 2021/22, 45% of NPPD's native load energy and non-firm sales obligation was met with coal generation.
+In 2021, 43% of NPPD's native load energy and non-firm sales obligation was met with coal generation.
 GGS, a coal plant located near Sutherland, is Nebraska's largest generating plant.
 GGS consists of two generating units which have the capability of generating 1,365 MW of power.
 GGS Unit 1 which has been in-service since May, 1979 has a net generation capability of 665 MW.
 GGS Unit 2, the larger unit at 700 MW net, has been commercial since January, 1982.
 GGS is fueled using sub-bituminous low sulfur coal from Wyoming's Powder River Basin.
 Participation sales with other utilities amount to approximately 133 MW of GGS' output in 2021.

 Sheldon, a coal fired plant near Hallam, consists of two boilers that can generate 219 MW of electricity.
-Sheldon Unit 1, a 104 MW unit, was commissioned in 1961 while Unit 2, a 115 MW unit, was added in 1968.
+Sheldon Unit 1, a 104 MW unit, was commissioned in 1961 while Unit 2, a 115 MW unit, was added in 1968..
 Sheldon also burns Powder River Basin low-sulfur coal.

 Nebraska City Unit 2 (NC2) is an approximate 690 MW coal-fired generating unit that Omaha Public Power District (OPPD) constructed adjacent to its Nebraska City Unit 1 plant.
 NPPD has a life of plant power agreement with OPPD to receive 23.67%, or approximately 164 MW, of NC2's output.
-Commercial production of electricity commenced May 2009.
+Commercial production of electricity commenced May, 2009.

 NPPD's second largest source of generation, and largest single generation unit, is CNS.
-CNS was put into operation in July 1974.
-In 2021/22, CNS accounted for approximately 33% of NPPD's native load energy and non-firm sales obligation, as shown in Exhibit 1.1-1.
+CNS was put into operation in July, 1974.
+In 2021, CNS accounted for approximately 36% of NPPD's native load energy and non-firm sales obligation, as shown in Exhibit 1.1-1.
 CNS, which has a net summer capacity of approximately 770 MW, is a Boiling Water Reactor (BWR) unit.
 In 2021, participation contracts accounted for 97 MW of the capacity.
 NPPD's operating license for CNS expires in 2034.

-BPS, a combined cycle gas fired unit, came on-line in January 2005.
+BPS, a combined cycle gas fired unit, came on-line in January, 2005.
 BPS uses two combustion turbines and one steam unit to generate up to 220 MW.
 Canaday Station is a 99 MW gas fired unit.
 Canaday, constructed in 1958, was originally owned by Central Nebraska Public Power & Irrigation District (CNPPID).
-In 1995 NPPD acquired the "mothballed" plant and had it accredited in June 1998.
+In 1995 NPPD acquired the "mothballed" plant and had it accredited in June, 1998.